 Yes!
 Yes!
 We understand!
 Some may be skeptical about your pet smiling at you, but we’re not; we know all about those smiles!
 Problem is, we veterinarians see the “dark” side of that flashy set of teeth a little too often, and if we leave it that way, it can be both “yucky” and painful – and even downright dangerous!

-Our regular 12 point physical exams include a thorough examination of your pet’s mouth and teeth.
+Our regular 12-point physical exams include a thorough examination of your pet’s mouth and teeth.
 If we find halitosis (foul breath), gum disease, tartar or plaque when we examine your pet, we may want to discuss teeth cleaning and pet oral hygiene with you.
 This is a two-way system usually.
 We can advise you on diet, routine pet dental care and, of course, we offer regular professional teeth cleaning services to remove plaque and tartar and freshen your pet’s breath.
-This is an important step in preventing lasting dental problems.

 Whether your pet is young or old, whether you have a dog, cat, or ferret, your pet’s dental care is of vital importance and we are here to help.
 We are fully trained and equipped to provide all of the following dentistry services: